Dark sector searches with high-intensity positron beams in the CERN North Area: Positron beams in the CERN North area

+The difference in rates between the unseparated focused beam and the separated beam reflects the lower acceptance as well as the limited efficiency of the photon converter ($\sim$ 50\% or more).

-We choose as solution the unseparated focused beam produced at the T4 wobbling station, which we consider the best option for an experimental campaign.
-This setup provides maximum intensity, low hadron contamination, and a narrow momentum spread.
-However, our positron rate estimate for the unseparated focused beam from T4 is uncertain due to unknown factors, such as the angular acceptance of the P42 line after the installation of the focusing station and transportation losses along P42 line.
-Evaluating the feasibility and accurate positron yield of the proposed solutions, or exploring alternative and more effective approaches, is beyond the scope of this paper.
-These assessments require dedicated Monte Carlo simulations conducted by the CERN accelerator division.
+Table~\ref{tab:NA62eBeamParam} demonstrates that a focused, unseparated beam is the most effective solution for achieving high positron rates in the NA.
+Assessing the feasibility and precise positron yield of the two solutions or exploring alternative, potentially more effective approaches is beyond the scope of this paper.
+Such evaluations require dedicated studies and Monte Carlo simulations conducted by the CERN accelerator division.

-Despite this, even if the positron flux were a factor of ten lower than the maximum value estimate in Tab. \ref{tab:NA62eBeamParam}, it would still represent a unique opportunity for positron-on-target experiments.
-In this paper, we assume that a flux of $2.0 \times 10^{14}$ 75 GeV positrons on target, with hadron contamination reduced to $\sim$1\%, can be delivered to NA62.
+Nevertheless, even if the positron flux were significantly lower than the value estimated in Table~\ref{tab:NA62eBeamParam}, it would still offer a unique opportunity for positron-on-target experiments.
+In this study, we assume that a flux of \(2.0 \times 10^{14}\) 75~GeV positrons on target, with hadron contamination reduced to less than 1\%, can be delivered to an NA62-like detector.